 Actions you can take that can help strengthen your children’s belief in themselves include:

-- The most powerful influence over your children’s self-belief are their success experiences – especially in areas of difficulty and challenge.
-Make sure what is expected of your children is realistic and that they experience success – even if it requires sustained, maximum effort.
+- The most powerful influence over your children’s self-belief is their success experiences – especially in areas of difficulty and challenge.
+Make sure what is expected of your children is realistic.
+That they experience success – even if it requires sustained maximum effort.

 - For developing self-belief surrounding challenging schoolwork, help them set short-term goals and to achieve each one-by-one.